slurmulon/gooey-spec/README.md

 ### `@ref`

 Optional.
-Specifies a JSON Pointer that references another entity's state..
+Specifies a JSON Pointer that references another entity's state.

 Prevents the need for duplication and keeps your definitions DRY.